 Things to Know Before Visiting Savannah

 You've seen the pictures, read the reviews and carefully researched all the things to see and do to craft the perfect itinerary.
-It looks like you're all prepared to make your visit to Savannah.
+It looks like you're all prepared to visit Savannah.
 You've made great strides and we commend you for it.
-Before you arrive, we'd like to inform you of a few things to know before your feet touch the cobblestone.
+But, before you arrive, we'd like to inform you of a few things to know before your feet touch the cobblestone.

 These insider tips are in no way meant to intimidate you but to make your visit smooth and memorable.